Getting older – it happens to us all.

-Pottering about in the garden might be the sum total of their exercise regime.
+Pottering about in the garden might be the total of their exercise regime.

-Cycling is a fantastic activity for the over 50s age group and reaching 50 is a fabulous opportunity to challenge yourself and your body.
-There is absolutely no need to think that just because you have hit the half century, you suddenly have to consign all sport and training to the history books.
+Cycling is an excellent activity for the over 50s age group, and reaching 50 is a fabulous opportunity to challenge yourself and your body.
+However, there is no need to think that you suddenly have to consign all sport and training to the history books just because you have hit the half-century.

 Fight the Fear Factor

 Half the battle for older cyclists is feeling scared or over-awed by the thought of pushing their bodies to the limit.
-They might be frightened of failure or the possible disappointment of not being to cycle as quick or as hard as they could when they were younger.
-But if they can conquer these fears then older people can enjoy intensive cycling training sessions just as much as younger riders – maybe even more so.
+They might be frightened of failure or the possible disappointment of not cycling as quickly or as hard as they could when they were younger.
+But if they can conquer these fears, older people can enjoy intensive cycling training sessions just as much as younger riders, maybe even more so.

 You can achieve great results whatever your age.

-You just need the self-belief and confidence to get over any fears or misconceptions.
-Imagine the thrill of knowing that you can improve your times and performance – even at the age of 55 or 60?
-The confidence boost and kudos you will gain from this will be great for your mind and body.
+You need the self-belief and confidence to get over any fears or misconceptions.
+Imagine the thrill of knowing that you can improve your times and performance even at the age of 55 or 60?
+The confidence boost and kudos you will gain from this will be significant for your mind and body.

 Health Checks: They’re Vital for Your Age Group

-Go and see your doctor and talk to him about your intention to train hard.
-He will probably agree that it is an excellent idea as long as you are sensible and have a common sense approach.
-But it is advisable to at least get your blood pressure checked out.
+Please go and see your doctor and talk to him about your intention to train hard.
+He will probably agree that it is an excellent idea if you are sensible and have a common-sense approach.
+But it is advisable to get at least your blood pressure checked out.

-Once you have seen your doctor and he has given you the thumbs-up, it will also provide the final confirmation and confidence boost that you need to take the plunge and saddle up.
+Once you have seen your doctor and given you the thumbs-up, it will also provide the final confirmation and confidence boost you need to take the plunge and saddle up.

 High Intensity: The Human Body Loves a Challenge

-The great news for older cyclists is that strong training principles work for ALL ages.
-The cardiovascular system is extremely flexible and can adapt to changes and challenges when you get older.
-You will receive both peripheral and central adaptations that will help you perform better.
+The excellent news for older cyclists is that strong training principles work for ALL ages.
+The cardiovascular system is highly flexible and can adapt to changes and challenges when you get older.
+You will receive both peripheral and central adaptations to help you perform better.

 The heart can adapt specifically to the physical demands met during a training session.
 Like any other muscle, the heart needs regular training to maintain its fitness.
-The ventricle becomes more compliant, meaning less resistance during filling.
+As a result, the ventricle becomes more compliant, meaning less resistance during filling.
 This enables stroke volume to increase and less work for the heart.
-Crucially, it also allows the heart to maintain an increased stroke volume during tough exercise.
+It also allows the heart to maintain an increased stroke volume during demanding exercise.

 Never underestimate what the human body can achieve.
 Biologically and physiologically, the improvements you make to your body if you train hard will almost be the equivalent of when you’re younger.

-When you train, your heart will develop a higher stroke volume due to an increase in the cardiac chamber size and an expanded total blood volume.
+Your heart will develop a higher stroke volume when you train due to increased cardiac chamber size and an expanded total blood volume.
 This will enable your heart to deliver more oxygen to your muscles with fewer beats.

 In turn, this will help you to ride faster.
-But this improved cardiovascular fitness will also bring benefits in other parts of your life.
-You will feel physically stronger, have more energy to do other vigorous activities and will also feel sharper.
+But this improved cardiovascular fitness will also benefit other parts of your life.
+For example, you will feel physically stronger, have more energy to do other vigorous activities, and feel sharper.

-Both endurance and strength training can have a wonderful knock-on effect on your lifestyle and generally boost your quality of life.
+Both endurance and strength training can have an incredible knock-on effect on your lifestyle and generally boost your quality of life.

-Strength training is a thorny topic among the cycling fraternity and there is an ongoing debate as to whether it improves performance.
-But cyclists can definitely gain a better quality of life by using strength training to maintain muscle mass.
-This may not necessarily make you perform better on the bike but it will contribute to a healthier lifestyle.
+Strength training is a thorny topic among the cycling fraternity, and there is an ongoing debate as to whether it improves performance.
+But cyclists can gain a better quality of life by using strength training to maintain muscle mass.
+This may not necessarily make you perform better on the bike, but it will contribute to a healthier lifestyle.

-However if you are intent on boosting your performance, you should consider doing strength training in the off-season only, when the weather is colder.
-Completing just two strength training sessions a week as part of your training schedule should be enough to enhance your fitness and general quality of life.
+However, if you intend to boost your performance, you should consider doing strength training in the off-season only when the weather is colder.
+Completing just two strength-training sessions a week as part of your training schedule should be enough to enhance your fitness and general quality of life.

-It is also probably worth bearing in mind that strength training should never have a negative impact on your overall training regime, so sessions on the bike should always come first.
+It is also probably worth bearing in mind that strength training should never hurt your overall training regime, so sessions on the bike should always come first.